-Plovdiv Airport is a regional airport that serves South-Central Bulgaria and a population of over 2 million people in a driving distance of 1.5 hours by road.
+Plovdiv Airport is a regional airport that serves South-Central Bulgaria and a population of over 2 million people.
 The airport is located 12 km southeast from the city of Plovdiv - the second largest city and cultural capital of the country.
-Situated in the very heart of the Balkan Peninsula, the city is an appropriate starting point for travelling around the region.
+Situated in the very heart of the Balkan Peninsula, the city is a perfect starting point for travelling around the region.

 Plovdiv was recently named the oldest city in Europe, with a history dating back more than 6000 years.
 The city and its surroundings are full of cultural, archaeological, historical and natural attractions.
 All year the city is the host of music, art and cultural festivals.
 For visitors arriving for the region's natural landscape,The Rhodopes Mountains are perfect for hiking, ecological tours, hunting and fishing.
 The temperate climate and the presence of many vineyards and wineries in the region, also attract visitors from all around the country and from abroad.